Sparsh-kandwal/Budget-App/README.md

 # Budget-App
-This project consist of HTML and CSS only and Beginner  friendly
+This project consist of HTML and CSS only and Beginner friendly You can see the responsiveness and look in the video given in file name "Project Responsiveness"